-Many patients are subjected to the potential risks and morbidity associated with an indwelling IVC filter when standard methods fail to remove the filter.
-We evaluated the safety and effectiveness of the excimer laser-sheath technique for removing embedded IVC filters.
+Many patients are subjected to the potential risks and morbidity associated with an indwelling inferior vena cava (IVC) filter when standard methods fail to remove the filter.
+We evaluated the safety and effectiveness of the excimer laser sheath technique for removing embedded IVC filters.

 Over a 5-year period, 251 consecutive patients undergoing laser-assisted filter retrieval were prospectively enrolled.
-There were 103 men and 148 women (mean:46 years, range:15-82).
+There were 103 men and 148 women (mean, 46 years; range, 15-82 years).
 Indications for retrieval included symptomatic acute IVC thrombosis, chronic IVC occlusion, and/or pain from filter penetration.
 Retrieval was also performed to prevent risks from prolonged implantation and potentially to eliminate the need for lifelong anticoagulation.
-After retrieval failed using 3 times the standard retrieval force (digitally-measured), treatment escalation was attempted using a laser sheath powered by a 308 nm XeCl laser.
+After retrieval failed using three times the standard retrieval force (digitally measured), treatment escalation was attempted using a laser sheath powered by a 308-nm XeCl laser.
 Success was defined as complete filter detachment and removal from the body.
 Primary safety outcomes were major procedure-related complications.